knowit/snappysense/aws/IOT-THINGS.md

 To create a new Thing in AWS IoT, follow the steps outlined below.
 These steps will be the same whether you are using the **Dataplattform production console** or your own **Sandbox console**.
 If the Thing's identity will be long-lived then you should _not_ create it in your sandbox.

-### Creating a security policy

-You need to create a security policy for SnappySense devices if it does not already exist; you need to do this only once.
-It should be called `SnappySensePolicy`.
-The JSON for the policy is in the file `thing_policy.json` in the current directory.

-Go to AWS > Management console > IoT Core > Security > Policies.

-To create the policy, click `Create Policy`, then select the JSON option and paste in the JSON from `thing_policy.json`, then click to confirm creation.

-All things in the SnappySense network, whether SnappySense things or not, can use the same policy.

-TODO: How to do this with the AWS CLI or something like `dbop`, including checking whether it needs to be done.

-### Creating the Thing and obtaining its documents

-Create a new directory somewhere on your PC that will hold the secrets for the new Thing.
+First create a new directory somewhere on your PC that will hold the secrets for the new Thing.
 This directory should have the same name as the Thing you are creating.

-Go to AWS > Management console > IoT Core > All devices > Things.
+Then go to AWS > Management console > IoT Core > All devices > Things.
 Then:

 * Click on "Create things", select "Create single thing", click "Next"
 * The Thing Name has the format `snp_x_y_no_z` as explained in more detail above